Casey Dellacqua: 2012: Return to top 100

-A month later Dellacqua returned to London and SW19 for the 2012 Summer Olympics.
+A month later, Dellacqua returned to London and SW19 for the 2012 Summer Olympics.
 She was only entered in the women's doubles alongside Samantha Stosur, they lost to the eighth seeds Nuria Llagostera Vives and María José Martínez Sánchez in the first round.
 Dellacqua stated that the Olympics was the highlight of her year, despite playing just the one match.

 Dellacqua started her U.S. hardcourt season at a $50k tournament in the Bronx and lost in three sets in the second round.
 She then headed to Cincinnati to play the Western & Southern Open.
 Dellacqua beat two tall left handers in straight sets to qualify for the main draw but had a loss to fellow qualifier Johanna Larsson.
 Dellacqua's hardcourt season got a lot better the next week in Dallas where she qualified and made the semifinals.
 Along the way defeating fourth seed and top-30 player Yanina Wickmayer.
 She almost caused another major upset in the semifinal against second seed Jelena Janković but went down in two sets.
 This was Dellacqua's first WTA main-draw semifinal.
 The result also got Dellacqua back in the world's top 65.
 Taking loads of confidence into the US Open where she received a wild card in the main draw.
 However, she removed from the wildcard list after one of several players withdrew and was promoted to the last entry in the main draw as the fifth and final alternate in the tournament.
 She cruised past qualifier Lesia Tsurenko.
 Dellacqua's draw got a lot tougher though in the second round, drawing the No. 9 seed Li Na, who had won the big warm-up tournament in Cincinnati and also the 2011 French Open.
-Dellacqua played some of her best tennis, but went down in two sets.
-In the doubles event Dellacua and partner Eleni Daniilidou almost took down 1st seeds Huber and Raymond but eventually going down in three sets.
+Dellacqua played some of her best tennis but went down in two sets.
+In the doubles event, Dellacqua and partner Eleni Daniilidou almost took down top seeds Huber and Raymond but finally going down in three sets.

 Dellacqua struggled through her Asian swing making qualifying exits in China, Japan and again in China.
-It got slightly better making the second round of a tournament in Osaka after the high ranking meaning she didn't have to qualify.
+It got slightly better making the second round of a tournament in Osaka after the high ranking meaning she did not have to qualify.
 She finished her year at a $75k event in Japan, where she lost in the quarterfinal in three sets.
 She went on to win the doubles event with country woman Ashleigh Barty.
-They didn't drop a set all tournament and won the final in straight sets.
+They did not drop a set all tournament and won the final in straight sets.
 She finished 2012 ranked 88 in singles and 67 in doubles.
 With her singles ranking being well inside the top 100, it meant for the first time since 2008 Dellacqua would not have to play the Australian Open wildcard playoff.